jbanety/scrollpath/README.md

 The plugin also allows rotating the entire page, using CSS transforms.
 This can be done either along a path, or around the current position.
 In browsers without CSS transform support, all rotations are ignored, but paths are still followed.
 This means the plugin works with graceful degradation in all browsers.

-As of version 1.1, the plugin also allows you to animate the scroll position to a given waypoint in the path.

-__Are you using jQuery Scroll Path on any of your sites?__ I'd love to hear about it, and I might include links here for showcasing the plugin being used in the wild.

 Using the Plugin
 ---------------